xSergioBG/RabbitMQ-Template/README.md

 ```bash
 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management
 ```

+### Troubleshooting
+- **Error: Permission Denied**
+  If you encounter the error: `error:docker: permission denied while trying to connect to the Docker`, check if the `docker` user has sufficient permissions on the system.

 This will start RabbitMQ and expose ports 5672 (messaging) and 15672 (management interface).